FilipeMCruz/sensae-console/docs/rule-engine/README.md

   - `ADVISORY`
   - `WARNING`
   - `CRITICAL`
-- In order for another service act upon a received alarm, that alarm has to be associated with a `DeviceId` (this association helps services like `Smart Irrigation` to know what Valve must be turned on or off), a `DataId` or `Other` (any info deemed important);
+- In order for another service to act upon a received alarm, that alarm has to be associated with a `DeviceId` (this association helps services like `Smart Irrigation` to know what Valve must be turned on or off), a `DataId` or `Other` (any info deemed important);
 - If no `deviceIds` are given only the root tenant will have access to the alarm;
 - A rule can import and create new classes/events when needed;
 - A rule name can't be duplicated;